IBM-Cloud/docs/services/mobileaccess/facebook-auth-web.md

 ## Configuring a Facebook application for your website
 To use Facebook as an identity provider on your website, you must add and configure the website platform on your Facebook application.

-1. Log in to the Facebook Developers Portal (https://developers.facebook.com).
+1. Log in to the [Facebook Developers Portal](https://developers.facebook.com).
 2. Open or create your app.
-1. Note the **Application ID**  and **App Secret**.
+3. Note the **Application ID**  and **App Secret**.
 You need these values when you configure your web project for Facebook authentication in the {{site.data.keyword.amashort}} dashboard.
-1. Add the Website platform if it does not exist.
+4. Add the **Website** platform, if it does not exist.
-1. Add or open the **Facebook Login** from the Products list.
+5. Add or open the **Facebook Login** from the Products list.
-1. Enter the authorization server callback endpoint URI in the **Valid OAuth redirect URIs** box.
-Find this authorization redirect URI in the  {{site.data.keyword.amashort}} dashboard configuration steps below.
+6. Enter the authorization server callback endpoint URI in the **Valid OAuth redirect URIs** box.
+Find this authorization redirect URI in the {{site.data.keyword.amashort}} dashboard configuration steps that follow.
-2. Save changes.
+7. Save changes.

-# Configuring {{site.data.keyword.amashort}} for Facebook authentication
+## Configuring {{site.data.keyword.amashort}} for Facebook authentication
 After you have your Facebook Application ID and App Secret, and your Facebook Application has been configured to serve web clients, you can enable Facebook authentication in the {{site.data.keyword.Bluemix_notm}}  dashboard.

 1. Open the {{site.data.keyword.Bluemix_notm}} dashboard.
-1. Click the relevant app tile.
-The app loads.
+2. Click the relevant app tile to load the app.
-2. Click the tile for the  {{site.data.keyword.amashort}} service.
+3. Click the tile for the  {{site.data.keyword.amashort}} service.
-1. Click the **Configure** button in the **Facebook** panel.
+4. Click the **Configure** button in the **Facebook** panel.
-2. Note the value in the **Mobile Client Access Redirect URI for Facebook Developer Console** textbox.
-This is the value you need to add to the **Valid OAuth redirect URIs** box in the **Facebook Login** of the Facebook Developers Portal in step 6 above.
+5. Note the value in the **Mobile Client Access Redirect URI for Facebook Developer Console** text box.
+You need this value to add to the **Valid OAuth redirect URIs** box in the **Facebook Login** of the Facebook Developers Portal in step six of Configuring a Facebook application for your website.
-1. Enter the Facebook **Application ID** and **App Secret**.
+6. Enter the Facebook **Application ID** and **App Secret**.
-2. Enter the redirect URI in the **Your Web Application Redirect URIs**.
+7. Enter the redirect URI in the **Your Web Application Redirect URIs**.
 This value is for the redirect URI to be accessed after the authorization process is completed, and is determined by the developer.
-3. Click **Save**.
+8. Click **Save**.

 ## Implementing the {{site.data.keyword.amashort}} authorization flow using Facebook as identity provider

 The `VCAP_SERVICES` environment variable is created automatically for each {{site.data.keyword.amashort}} service instance and contains properties necessary for the authorization process.
-It consists of a JSON object and can be viewed by clicking  **Enviroment Variables**  in the left-side navigator of your application.
+It consists of a JSON object and can be viewed by clicking  **Environment Variables**  in <!--the left-side navigator of--> your application.

 To start the process of authorization: